MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/new-eapconfiguration.md

 This command creates a customized EAP configuration object and stores it in the variable named $A.
 The EAP configuration object is customized by specifying the following parameters:

---The *Tls* parameter, which indicates that this configuration object uses EAP-TLS
+- The *Tls* parameter, which indicates that this configuration object uses EAP-TLS
 - The *VerifyServerIdentity* parameter, which indicates that the identity of the server to which the client connects is validated
 - The *UserCertificate* parameter, which indicates that the EAP-TLS authentication method uses a user certificate.